Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Milestones in the creative process

-### Milestone 24 - Vamping up the endless mode, playability
+### Milestone 24 - Vamping up the endless mode, quality of life
 - [x] Add ocean to endless mode
 - [x] Add turtle wave to endless mode
 - [x] Add survival time to endless mode